-Why It Pays To Release The Same Song More Than Once
+The Remix Race: Why It Pays To Release Songs More Than Once

 Monday's Hot 100 chart release will reveal if the addition of veteran chart-topper Bieber is enough to take down "Old Town Road" — but either way, there will be a compelling story to follow.
 If Lil Nas X stays at No. 1, his breakthrough single will have tied a record only two songs have reached before.
 If he doesn't, it will be because someone finally beat him — using the same tactic he's deployed so well.

 This remix race is just one example of artists adapting to changes in how Billboard's charts are calculated, the results of which can be disorienting.
-For now, Trust says Billboard doesn't see a need to change the remix policy, which was established two decades ago in response to a different Mariah Carey song, "Fantasy," and its popular remixes — but Billboard is open to evolving as more challenges and exceptions arise.
+For now, Trust says Billboard doesn't see a need to change the remix policy, which was established two decades ago in response to a different Mariah Carey song, "Fantasy," and its popular remixes — but is open to evolving as more challenges and exceptions arise.
 For now, he warns, a chart rivalry can always be disrupted.
 "Sometimes it's not about what's been trending," he says.
 "It's about what's going to come out in the next week."

 That could very well be yet another version of "Old Town Road."
 Artists have been clamoring to propose their own versions — even Carey, who suggested a "One Sweet Day" mashup.
 Earlier this week, Lil Nas X publicly wondered if Dolly Parton and Megan Thee Stallion would join him on a remix; Wednesday night, Parton seemed to offer an enthusiastic response.